 State and federal funding which principally support the FOUNDATION are determined by the number of enrolled students.
-Enrollment for the 2015/2016 remained consistent with the 2014/2015 school year.
-The FOUNDATION expects to see increases in enrollment for the 2016/2017 school year.
+Enrollment for the 2016/2017 dropped in comparison to the 2015/2016 school year.
+The FOUNDATION expects to see increases in enrollment for the 2017/2018 school year.